greenpeace/gpes-check-my-pages/README.md

 ## Information about other urls

-If you want to obtain information about non-html files, like for example images, it's better to use `-fileinfo`.
+If you want to obtain information about http responses, redirects or non-html files, like for example images, it's better to use `-fileinfo`.

 You must use this check in a separate command like:
 ```
 ./check-my-pages -urls=urls.csv -fileinfo -miliseconds=100
 ```
 because check-my-pages will stop after executing `-fileinfo`

-This check creates a file named `fileInfo.csv` with 4 fields: url, http status code, mime type and file size (adds -1 if the file size is unknown).
+This check creates a file named `fileInfo.csv` with 5 fields:
+* initial url,
+* http status code,
+* mime type,
+* file size *(adds -1 if the file size is unknown)*
+* final url

 ## Remove the report files